Aarception/Mo-information-security-portfolio/README.md

 This is un-American and in-decent.

-So Uncle Sam, has to be called on.
+So...Uncle Sam has to be called on.

 ---